Search for light pseudoscalar bosons, pair-produced in Higgs boson decays in the four-electron final state in

 A gradient boosted decision tree (GBDT) classifier, implemented with the \textsc{XGBoost} package~\cite{10.1145/2939672.2939785}, has been developed to identify MEPs that pass the isolation criteria and to discriminate ALP-induced MEPs from background objects.
 The backgrounds mainly come from photon conversions, electrons with additional tracks falling within the $\Delta R<0.015$ cone centered on the electron momentum, and processes with jets that mimic the MEP signature.
 For example, processes such as \PZ boson, diphoton, and $\PGg$+jets production can contribute as backgrounds.
 The input variables include observables related to the MEPs, such as the shower shape variables from the ECAL, and tracking-related variables such as the angular separation between the two matched GSF tracks, as well as the displacement of the reconstructed vertex with respect to the primary vertex (PV).
 The PV is taken to be the vertex corresponding to the hardest scattering in the event, evaluated using tracking information alone, as described in Section 9.4.1 of Ref.~\cite{CMS-TDR-15-02}.
-We exclude input variables that are correlated with the energy scale of the ALP candidate, such as \pt and energy, to avoid biasing ALP identification to a specific kinematic region of the MEP.
+We exclude input variables that are explicitly correlated with the energy scale of the ALP candidate, such as \pt and energy, to avoid biasing ALP identification to a specific kinematic region of the MEP.
 The model is then trained using samples with different ALP mass hypotheses.
 The identification model is trained separately for four different data-taking periods in 2016 (split into two subperiods because of a change in the detector conditions), 2017, and 2018.

 The identification model is trained using simulated samples of ALP signals, with various mass hypotheses, and simulated background samples, which include misreconstructed MEP candidates originating from photon conversions and misidentified electrons.
 The available samples are split into statistically independent subsets, with 80\% used for training and 20\% reserved for testing.